 Members of the Royal Marines are promoted on merit.
 Work hard and you can rise through the ranks.

 What is the expected career progression after this apprenticeship?

 Training and development continue throughout your career with the Royal Navy.
 When you join, you’ll spend 32 weeks at Commando Training Centre Royal Marines (CTCRM) in Lympstone and learn the skills you need to become an elite amphibious soldier.
 At this stage you can choose an area of specialisation and train for roles such as armoured support, driver and medical assistant.
 And the higher up the ranks you climb, the more options you’ll have open to you.

-No qualifications required – just that you pass a Recruit Test and are in a good state of health and fitness
+Reality CheckAll you have to do is pass a Recruit Test and be in a good state of health and fitness.